grafana/grafana/docs/sources/installation/configuration.md

 These options control how images should be made public so they can be shared on services like slack.

 ### provider
-You can choose between (s3, webdav).
+You can choose between (s3, webdav, qiniu).
 If left empty Grafana will ignore the upload action.

 ## [external_image_storage.s3]